department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/product/initiatives/visit-intro.md

 ### Avoid having to repeat health history across the continuum of care

 **Visit Reason (5G)**
-> As a Veteran, I want to provide my care team with the reason for my visit so that they can prepare in advance if tests should be completed, noted stressors/triggers, or an acute concern should change my appointment date.
+> As a Veteran, I want to provide my care team with the reason for my visit so that they know why Im coming in for care and so I can prepare in advance if tests should be completed, noted stressors/triggers/concerns, or an acute concern should change my appointment date.

  1. [Reason for Visit](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/questionnaire/product/initiatives/this-visit.md) - can we pre-populated unauth (based on info we get with the trigger/link) and auth from CPRS/VAOS.